 This article contains spoilers.
-Considering the large amount of time and effort that goes into creating and putting together the soundtrack to a film, one of the most interesting creative choices for filmmakers (often outside of the mainstream) is to use a piece of music continuously throughout rather than use different music for different scenes … Continue reading Solitary Music In Melancholia and The Turin Horse (von Trier and Tarr).
+Considering the large amount of time and effort that goes into creating and putting together the soundtrack to a film, one of the most interesting creative choices for filmmakers (often outside of the mainstream) is to use a piece of music continuously throughout rather than use different music for different scenes and segments.
+This choice often highlights a desire for the … Continue reading Solitary Music In Melancholia and The Turin Horse (von Trier and Tarr).

 Introduction – The Boundaries Of Criteria.
 “He was the most original director in 1980s cinema, its only surrealist” – Mark Cousins on David Lynch (2004, p.394).
 The Avant-Garde is like a spark or a flash of quick-fire creative ideals.
 The idea of Avant-Garde cinema is not so much to present an experience or escapism, but is there instead to quickly question the ideals of the audience … Continue reading David Lynch + Assimilation of Avant-Garde Aesthetics in Subversive, Mainstream Soundtracks (Part 1)

 Horror films were slow on the upkeep when it came to electronic music.
 Though elements of it were being used in other genres before 1968, electronic music didn’t really reach horror until the late sixties.
-The exact date of the first use of electronic score has been attributed to various films; largely Cold War fare … Continue reading The Horror Score Rebellion Part 2 – Night Of The Living Dead And The Electronic Score.
+The exact date of the first use of electronic score has been attributed to various films; largely Cold War fare such as The Day the Earth Stood Still (1951) and Invasion of the … Continue reading The Horror Score Rebellion Part 2 – Night Of The Living Dead And The Electronic Score.